ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 14 directories, 19 files
 ```

-It's clear where to find the code for each process.
+> We've talked about tokenization and parsing, now it's clear where to find the code for each process.
-`plugins/` folder contains plugins that extend the base parser and add custom syntaxes,
+> `plugins/` folder contains plugins that extend the base parser and add custom syntaxes,
-such as `jsx` and `flow`.
+> such as `jsx` and `flow`.

+... and `typescript`.

 > Let's do a Test-driven development (TDD).
 > I find it easier to define the test case then slowly work our way to "fix" it.
 > It is especially true in an unfamiliar codebase,
 > TDD allows you to "easily" point out code places you need to change.

-I copy the test file `test/curry-function.js` from the article:
+I copy the test file `packages/babel-parser/test/curry-function.js` from the article:

 ```js
  ➜  babel-parser git:(master) ✗ cat test/curry-function.js